United States–Venezuela relations: 19th century

 During the Spanish American wars of independence, the United States was officially neutral but permitted Spanish American agents to obtain weapons and supplies.
 With the reception of Manuel Torres in 1821, the Gran Colombia (present-day Panama, Colombia, Ecuador, northern Peru, Venezuela, western Guyana and northwest Brazil) became the first former Spanish colony recognized by the United States, and the United States was the second government (after the Kingdom of Brazil) to recognize an independent Spanish American state.
-At that time, mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogota in 1823.
+At that time, mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogotá in 1823.
 The next year the Anderson–Gual Treaty became the first bilateral treaty the U.S. concluded with another American country.
 U.S. relations with the governments in Bogotá, Quito and Caracas were not interrupted when Ecuador and Venezuela left the federation in 1830.

 20th century

 Venezuelan crisis of 1902–1903

 The Venezuelan crisis of 1902–03 saw a naval blockade of several months imposed against Venezuela by Britain, Germany and Italy because of President Cipriano Castro's refusal to pay foreign debts and damages suffered by European citizens in a recent Venezuelan civil war.
 Castro assumed that the United States' Monroe Doctrine would see that the U.S. prevent European military intervention, but at the time the U.S. saw the Doctrine as concerning European seizure of territory, rather than intervention per se.
 President Theodore Roosevelt was concerned with the prospects of penetration into the region by Germany.
 With Castro failing to back down under U.S. pressure and increasingly negative British and American press reactions to the affair, the blockading nations agreed to a compromise, but maintained the blockade during negotiations over the details.
 This incident was a major driver of the Roosevelt Corollary and the subsequent U.S. Big Stick policy and Dollar Diplomacy in Latin America.

 When American diplomat, Herbert Wolcott Bowen, returned to Venezuela in January 1904, he noticed Venezuela seemed more peaceful and secure.
 Castro would reassure Bowen that the United States and Venezuela were experiencing a strong relationship.
 However, after the Castro regime delayed fulfilling the agreements which ended the Venezuelan crisis of 1902–03, Bowen lost confidence.
 This would eventually lead to the Castro regime's economic policy angering the United States, France, and the Netherlands.
 This would play a crucial role in the Dutch–Venezuelan crisis of 1908.